-In addition, the Group measures and monitors indicators defined in the International framework for liquidity risk measurement, monitoring and standards issued by the Basel Committee on Banking Supervision - Liquidity coverage ratio ('LCR') and Net stable funding ratio ('NSFR').
+In addition, the Group measures and monitors short and long term liquidity indicators defined in the International framework for liquidity risk measurement, monitoring and standards issued by the Basel Committee on Banking Supervision - Liquidity coverage ratio ('LCR') and Net stable funding ratio ('NSFR').
 The Bank also plans and monitors economically adjusted indicator NSFR ('ENSFR'), which is defined and used for liquidity management within the whole KBC Group.
 ENSFR is also one of the key performance measures of the ČSOB Group (i.e. KPI's).